-^{}The credit points assigned for extracurricular and co-curricular activities shall be given by the principals of the colleges and same shall be submitted to the university.
+The credit points assigned for extracurricular and or co-curricular activities shall be given by the principals of the colleges and the same shall be submitted to the University.
+The criteria to acquire this credit point shall be defined by the colleges from time to time.